 It brings many advantages such as less exposure to X-rays, shorter execution times, fewer complications and a higher success rate, plus the obvious automation of the procedure.

 In 2014, Professor Pedro Adragão, cardiologist and coordinator of the Cardiac Rhythm Centre of Hospital da Luz Clínica de Oeiras in Lisbon, Portugal, led a symposium titled, “Robotics, the New Frontier to Treat Arrhythmia.”
-In fact, at the time, this renowned physician and researcher had been exploring the frontier of magnetic ablation therapy for several years.
-In 2007, he was instrumental in bringing the Stereotaxis Niobe system to the Centre, making it the first system install in Portugal.
+In fact, at the time, this renowned physician and researcher had been exploring the frontier of robotic catheter ablation therapy for several years.
+In 2007, he was instrumental in bringing the Stereotaxis system to the Centre, making it the first system install in Portugal.

 Prof. Adragão and his colleague, Dr. Diogo Cavaco, believe that “minimally invasive surgery will drive the future of all heart procedures” and are committed to leading the way!